ckormanyos/wide-integer/README.md

 Inclusion of a single C++11 header file is all that is needed.

-Wide-Integer has been tested on numerous compilers and is specifically designed for use with all systems including deeply embedded hard real-time programming environments.
+Wide-Integer has been tested on numerous compilers and is specifically designed for use with all systems.
+Special care has been taken to achieve usage for high-performance embedded real-time programming environments.

 Usage is making a typedef or alias and subsequently using the type very much like a built-in unsinged integral type:
 ```C